 Freckles are not a skin disorder, but while some people view freckles as enhancing a youthful look, some view freckles as blemishes and seek treatment to reduce their appearance.

-Are there any Precautions to take during treatment?
+Are there any Precautions to take during laser treatment?

-As with all laser treatment, you must avoid exposure to direct sunlight before treatment, during treatment and for some weeks following treatment.
-At City Laser Clinic, our experienced qualified therapists will advise you based on your skin type and the nature of the treatments that you are receiving.
+As with all laser treatment, you must avoid exposure to direct sunlight before treatment, during treatment and for some weeks following laser treatment.
+At City Laser Clinic, our experienced qualified laser therapists will advise you based on your skin type and the nature of the laser treatments that you are receiving.

 At City laser Clinic, we understand the distress and embarrassment that skin lesions can cause, particularly when darker and covering larger parts of the visible skin, City Laser Clinic uses the MedLite Q-Switched Laser for the reason that it is the best most effective Laser device currently available, and provides different wavelength , suited to different skin conditions

 The City Laser Clinic laser therapists do sometimes need to refer clients to their General Medical Practitioner for assessment and when in doubt will not treat until a Medical Clearance is provided.